-Additional SLC Webinar recordings on Writing, Learning and Time Management produced during the COVID-19 Crisis - We are constantly adding new webinar recordings over the Summer 2020 term.
+Additional SLC webinar recordings on Writing, Learning and Time Management produced during the COVID-19 crisis: We are constantly adding new webinar recordings.
 Please check back frequently and, where applicable, access the CCR Reflection Form on the top of that page to claim Co-Curricular Record Credit for watching a webinar recording.

 Online/ Take-home/ Open Book exams (University of Toronto)

 Some tips produced by University of Toronto, with the COVID-19 situation in mind.
 The handout refers to exam accommodations at U of T. If you need accommodations for online exams at SFU, contact the Centre for Accessible Learning.